rpldy/react-uploady-docs/docs/guides/DynamicallyCancelUpload.md

 It's possible to cancel an upload programmatically using the *_START events.

-These events are considered "[Cancellable](../packages/uploader#cancellable-events)".
+These events are considered "[Cancellable](../api/events#cancellable-events)".
 A cancelleable event can be cancelled when its handler returns _false_

-In Raect you can more easily do this by using hooks but can also do this by registering event callbacks.
+In React you can more easily do this by using hooks but can also do this by registering event callbacks.

 ## Examples